 What is the Asylum Network?

-PHR’s Asylum Network is a community of hundreds of health professionals who offer pro bono forensic psychological and physical evaluations to document evidence of torture and persecution for men, women, and children fleeing danger in their home countries.
+PHR’s Asylum Network consists of over 400 health professionals throughout the United States who offer pro bono forensic evaluations to document evidence of torture and other human rights abuses for immigrants fleeing persecution in their home countries.

 Each year, tens of thousands of people from around the world seek safety through the complex and restrictive United States immigration process so that they can re-build their lives in the US.
 This vulnerable group includes survivors of torture, domestic abuse, trafficking, and other forms of persecution.
-They often feel they have nothing more than their own words to substantiate their suffering, but some of the most compelling evidence they can offer — physical and psychological sequelae of torture — can be documented by a health professional to make the difference between safety in the US or forcible return to countries of persecution.
+Asylum seekers often have nothing more than their own words to substantiate their suffering, but some of the most compelling evidence they can offer — physical and psychological signs of trauma — can be documented by a health professional and can make the difference between safety in the U.S. and forcible return to countries of persecution.

-Our clinicians have specialized training and expertise in recognizing and documenting the trauma of conflict, displacement, abuse, discrimination, and oppression — issues at the heart of many humanitarian relief applications.
+Asylum Network members have specialized training and expertise in recognizing and documenting evidence of human rights abuses.
 The medical-legal affidavits that they submit to courts on behalf of survivors are frequently the determining factor when judges grant asylum or other relief from deportation.

 You Can Join the Asylum Network!

-If you’re ready to join PHR’s Asylum Network, please fill in this pdf and return to us.
-(You can either fill the form in electronically using Adobe Acrobat or Acrobat Reader - available at http://www.adobe.com - or print the form to fill out, and fax or mail back to us (see contact info on the form).
-If you’d like more information, contact us here.
+If you’re ready to join PHR’s Asylum Network, please fill out this pdf and return to us.
+You can either fill the form in electronically using Adobe Acrobat or Acrobat Reader - available at adobe.com - or print the form to fill out, and mail it back to us (see contact info on the form).

 For more information about the Asylum Network and how you can participate, email PHR's Asylum Program at email@example.com, or call 617.301.4248.